 - We are committed to a welcoming culture that actively promotes the academic, professional and personal well-being of all members of the community regardless of individual background.

 - We apply standards and expectations equitably to all members of our community.

 - We provide needed resources and support to all learners.

-- We practice a high standard of respectful, ethical conduct at all times.
+- We practice respectful, ethical conduct at all times.

-- We recognize and defend the dignity of our colleagues, our students, and our classmates.
+- We recognize, respect, and defend the dignity of all members of our community.

 In pursuit of these values and goals, our department supports and participates in numerous diversity efforts that are directly informed by the recommendations put forward by the National Science Board, including recommendations found in